 Therefore you can calculate sample kurtosis from sample excess kurtosis (which is the direct result of the built-in KURT Excel function) as follows:

-You can see how kurtosis Excel calculation works in practice in the Summary Statistics Calculator.
+You can see how kurtosis Excel calculation works in practice in the Descriptive Statistics Calculator.